ePages-de/epages-devportal/_posts/2018/2018-02-27-data-migration-into-a-galera-cluster.md

 echo $ALL_DBS_FOR_INSTANCE
 ```

-Then a dump must be created from current live database:
+Then a dump must be created from the current live database:
 ```
 mysqldump --defaults-file=/etc/my.cnf --databases ${DBS} --master-data=1 \  --single-transaction --ignore-table=mysql.inventory  | gzip -c1 > dump_for_replication.dmp.gz
 ```

 **Note**:
-If you have views which use direct mysql-users in your databases, you should at this point create those users also temporarily on the Galera cluster.
-Otherwise missing users might lead to dump loading errors.
+If you have views which use direct MySQL users in your databases, you should at this point create those users also temporarily on the Galera Cluster.
+Otherwise, missing users might lead to dump loading errors.
 If you do, please remember to remove those temporary users at the end of the migration.

-Before loading the replication-dump on Galera cluster, lets configure first galera node to have the current liveserver as replication master.
-In reverse it means that first galera node becomes replication slave to current liveserver.
+Before loading the replication dump on the Galera cluster, let's configure the first Galera node to have the current live server as a replication master.
+In reverse, it means that the first Galera node becomes a replication slave to the current live server.

-In the CHANGE MASTER command below, please change IPOFLIVEDATABASE with the ip of your live database.
-Also replace REPLICATIONUSERNAME and REPLICATIONPASSWORD with your user name and password of your mysql replication user.
-If you do not have a mysql replication user on your live database, please create it with following command:
+In the CHANGE MASTER command below, change IPOFLIVEDATABASE with the IP of your live database.
+Also, replace REPLICATIONUSERNAME and REPLICATIONPASSWORD with your user name and password of your MySQL replication user.
+If you do not have a MySQL replication user on your live database, create it with the following command:

 ```
 CREATE USER 'REPLICATIONUSERNAME'@'%' IDENTIFIED BY 'REPLICATIONPASSWORD';
 GRANT REPLICATION SLAVE ON *.* TO 'REPLICATIONUSERNAME'@'%';
 ```
 If you do not want to replicate the full database, limit the user above accordingly.

-After all previous prerequisites are fulfilled, you may configure your first galera node to have a replication master:
+After all previous prerequisites are fulfilled, you may configure your first Galera node to have a replication master:

 ```
 CHANGE MASTER TO